 This is especially important when the assets involved are substantial, tied up in a business or Self Managed Super Fund, or when you have a complicated business structure.

 An accountant specialising in family law matters can work alongside your lawyer to untangle and safeguard your interests.

 When should you get advice from family law accountants?

 Consider the following statements.
-If you agree with any of them, or if you can't be certain of a 'no', you should obtain advice from an accountant who specialises in family law matters.
+If you agree with any of them, or if you can't be certain of a 'no', you should obtain advice from a family law accountant.

 - I don't have as close a relationship with our accountant as my partner/spouse does

 - I don't fully understand our business financial accounts

 - I am not directly involved in the decision making in the business